-Samantha Oleschuk is an arts leader, art writer, and creative aging specialist based in western North Carolina.
+Samantha Oleschuk is an arts leader, aging professional, writer, and creative aging specialist based in western North Carolina.
 She holds a B.A. in Art and Visual Culture with a concentration in Art Management from Appalachian State University.

-As an arts leader, I work to align creative practice with community impact.
-Bringing vision, care, and strategy to the arts sector, I’m passionate about building collaborative infrastructures, crafting intergenerational art experiences, and creating spaces where meaningful, community-driven work can thrive.
+As a leader in the arts, I work to align creative practice with community impact.
+Bringing vision, care, and strategy to the creative sector, I’m passionate about building collaborative infrastructures, crafting intergenerational experiences, and creating spaces where meaningful, community-driven work can thrive.

 Image: 290 Creativity Kits for Recovery and Resilience assembled, packaged, and ready for delivery (photo taken by Leila Spriggs, 2024)

-I write about contemporary art with clarity, curiosity, and a commitment to artists’ voices.
-My writing appears in regional outlets, and I specialize in exhibition reviews, artist profiles, and contextual essays.
+As a writer and editor of art and culture, I center clarity, curiosity, and a commitment to amplifying diverse voices.
+My writing appears in regional outlets, and I specialize in exhibition reviews, artist profiles, contextual essays, and creative aging research/features.

 Image: Installation view of the The Hard Edge & The Soft Line: A Retrospective of Maud Gatewood exhibition at the Blowing Rock Art and History Museum.
 Photo taken by Samantha Oleschuk, 2024.

-I’m open to freelance projects across writing, research, exhibitions, outreach, and interdisciplinary collaborations — especially those that explore the intersection of arts, well-being, and community.
+I’m open to freelance projects across writing, research, exhibitions, outreach, and interdisciplinary collaborations — especially those that explore the intersection of creativity, well-being, and community belonging.